AdobeDocs/deliverability-learn.en/help/additional-resources/acc-technical-recommendations.md

 ![image](/help/assets/CreatingTypologyRules2.png)

-Code the javascript of the Typology rule.
+Code the javascript of the Typology rule:

 >[!NOTE]
 >